ortus-docs/coldbox-docs/configuration/configuration_directives/cachebox.md

 ## DefaultCache
 The configuration of the default cache which will have an implicit name of default which is a reserved cache name.
 It also has a default provider of CacheBox which cannot be changed.

+## Caches
+A structure where you can create more named caches for usage in your CacheBox factory.